p4sstime/p4sstime/README.md

 ### Medium:
 - Track splash defense; send as logs and chat msg?
 	- Use the same radius; if ball goes neutral within radius of goal due to splash, it's splash defense
-- Track ball airshots; send as logs and chatmsg; (if ball gets shot while in the air, it's a ball airshot)
-  	- Somehow hook onto projectiles and see if they hit ball while it's midair; use FL_ONGROUND?

 ### Hard:
 - Track ball carrier airshots; send as logs and chatmsg; (if player carrying ball gets airshot, it's a ball carrier airshot); look at [substats2.sp](https://github.com/F2/F2s-sourcemod-plugins/blob/master/supstats2/supstats2.sp)